aimeertaylor/pixelate/README.md

 ## Acknowledgements
 Thank you to Pierre Jacob, Pamela Martinez, René Niehus and Pablo Martínez de Salazar for help testing package installation.
+A.R.T. and C.O.B. are supported by a Maximizing Investigators Research Award for Early Stage Investi- gators (R35 GM-124715).